 The first floor will be fitted out with six confidential interview booths and a similar number of hot desks for office use.

 The central area of the basement may be used during Phase One for occasional meetings, or ESOL classes.
 However before it can be fully utilised it requires tanking to eliminate damp.

 If funds can be raised to do this, we will proceed to develop the basement to address some of the other needs that asylum seekers, particularly those who are destitute, have identified.

 This includes computer suite, clothes store, women’s room, showers, prayer room, table tennis etc.

 The building will be managed by City of Sanctuary Sheffield, assisted by an advisory group including representatives from partner organisations such as ASSIST, British Red Cross, Citizen’s Advice, Voluntary Action Sheffield, South Yorkshire Refugee Law & Justice, asylum seekers and refugees.

 It will be staffed by existing COSS staff and volunteers, plus an Advice Manager and others as funding becomes available.

-An additional larger sum will be required to complete the fitting out of the basement.
+An additional sum will also be required to complete the fitting out of the basement.